 As impressive as Nik's balancing skill was the message he shared about not giving up and overcoming fear.
 He almost gave up tightrope walking after a 25-foot fall during a 2017 rehearsal for an eight-person pyramid routine seriously injured five of his friends and family members.
 Luckily, Nik and two others were able to catch the rope and avoid falling.
 Like Nik, it’s important for us to overcome any fears we may have about pain and keep moving forward.
 You can see the accident and learn more here.
 Related resources

-You can’t make positive steps in your life when surrounded by negativity Stay away from people who only want to complain about pain, and avoid sharing your pain with others unless there is a positive goal associated with the conversation.
+You can’t make positive steps in your life when surrounded by negativity Stay away from people who only want to complain about pain, and avoid sharing the pain with others unless there is a positive goal associated with the conversation.
 Talk instead about things you enjoy and find meaningful.
 Fill your life with joy and hope!
-It’s natural for people to ask about your pain, but you have the power to change the discussion.
+It’s natural for people to ask about the pain, but you have the power to change the discussion.
 Thank them for asking but explain that you’d rather focus on something else.
 Suggest a more life-affirming topic of conversation.
-I choose not to talk about my chronic pain to myself or with others, including my doctors (unless there is a new symptom that needs acute treatment).
+I choose not to talk about the chronic pain I feel to myself or with others, including my doctors (unless there is a new symptom that needs acute treatment).
 Learn more

 |